Orders and execution FAQs

 Orders are executed at the best available price at the time the order is received.

-Our foreign exchange, gold, and silver price quotes are derived from prices provided to us by selected top tier global banks in the wholesale foreign exchange, gold and silver markets.
+Foreign exchange, gold, and silver price quotes are derived from prices provided to us by selected top-tier global banks in the wholesale foreign exchange, gold and silver markets.

 Can I place trades over the phone?

 It is important to remember that Dealing Desk phone lines are reserved for dealing/order purposes only and that proper Phone Dealing Procedures be always observed.
 All other inquiries, such as account issues or general information, can be addressed through the following Int'l: 1.908.315.0653, or via email: [email protected].

 - Immediately state your account number and verify security information.

 - State your interest.
 Always be sure to include the number of lots and the currency pair you are interested in.

 Example: "I would like a price on Euro/Dollar."

 - The representative will then provide a 2-way price quote.

 Example: "Euro/Dollar is trading around 1.3355/58" (the first number being the bid, the second the offer)